 Fire regulations will influence the choice of furniture.
 Landlords are expected to know and observe the fire regulations and ensure a property is compliant.
 Fabric in furniture should be fire resistant.
 Hallways, lobbies and exit’s should be clutter free and fire alarms should be installed and batteries regularly replaced.

 With the above in mind, a property should be comfortable, safe and above all a place for your tenant to call home.
+At Hanley’s Furniture we stock a range of contemporary furniture, skovby, and traditional furniture.
 For more inspiration on how to furnish a rental property browse our online shop and don’t hesitate to contact us if you have any more questions.